uma-pi1/OPIEC/README.md

    * ***Span:*** the span indices from within the article (has beginning and end index).
    * ***NER:*** the named entity type according to [Stanford Named Entity Recognizer (NER)](https://nlp.stanford.edu/software/CRF-NER.html).
 Possible types: PERSON, LOCATION, ORGANIZATION, MONEY, PERCENT, DATE, NUMBER, DURATION, TIME, SET, ORDINAL, QUANTITY, MISC and O (meaning - "no entity type detected").
    * ***WikiLink:*** contains offset begin/end index of the link within the article, the original phrase of the link, and the link itself.

+### OPIEC
+Each OIE triple in OPIEC contains the following metadata:

+* **Article ID:**  Article ID of the Wikipedia article where the triple was extracted from.
+* **Sentence:** The provenance sentence where the triple was extracted from.
+For more details for the sentence metadata, see *"SentenceLinked"* metadata description in [WikipediaNLP](#wikipedianlp).
+ 1. ***Sentence number:*** the order of the sentence from within the Wikipedia page (e.g. if *"Sentence number: 3"*, then this sentence is the 3rd sentence witin the Wikipedia article).
 * **Polarity:**  The polarity of the triple (either *positive* or *negative*).
 * **Negative words:** Words indicating negative polarity (e.g. *not, never, ...*).
 * **Modality:**  The modality of the triple (either *possibility* or *certainty*).